Python Playground Help Center

 What is Python Playground?

-Python Playground is a web-based Python development environment that runs entirely in your browser using WebAssembly technology.
+Python Playground is a web-based Python development environment that runs Python locally in your browser using WebAssembly technology.
 It provides a complete Python IDE with file management, code editing, package installation, and execution capabilities.
-The platform offers different interfaces optimized for various use cases - from learning and experimentation to data analysis and application development - all using the same powerful underlying Python environment without any installation required.
+The core workflow is free and local-first, while Pro adds optional Playground Manager, cloud sync, and remote copies for work you want available across devices.

 How does Python Playground work?

-Python Playground is a complete Python development environment that runs entirely in your browser.
+Python Playground is a complete Python development environment with local browser execution at its core.
 It is available as a standalone website and as a Chrome extension.
 Here's how it works:

 Web App & Extension: Use Python Playground directly at python-playground.com or install the Chrome extension for quick access from any browser tab - no desktop software required.

-Local Execution: All Python code runs directly in your browser using Pyodide, a WebAssembly (WASM) port of the CPython interpreter.
-This means your code executes locally on your device - no cloud servers involved.
+Local Execution: Python code runs directly in your browser using Pyodide, a WebAssembly (WASM) port of the CPython interpreter.
+The free core workflow is local-first; Pro cloud sync is optional and used only for playgrounds you choose to sync.

 Full Python Environment: Python Playground includes the complete Python standard library plus support for popular packages like NumPy, Pandas, Matplotlib, Requests, and many more.